List of countries by number of mobile numbers in use

 This list ranks the countries of the world by the number of mobile phone numbers in use.
-Note that it is not the number of phone devices that are being given here, but the number of phone numbers in a country.

-In some countries, one person might have two mobile phones.
-Also, some mobile phone numbers may be used by machines as a modem (examples: intrusion detection systems, home automation, leak detection).
+As an important caveat, this list does not provide the number of mobile phones in use.
+It is common for each SIM card has a separate phone number, so phones with multiple SIM cards will have multiple phone numbers.
+As another caveat, some mobile phone numbers may be used by machines as a modem, such as intrusion detection systems, home automation, or leak detection, and some numbers may be used as a local micro-cell.